zulip/zulip/docs/overview/gsoc-ideas.md

   good mix of Python/Django and HTML/CSS/JavaScript skill is ideal.
   The system for adding new features is
   [well documented](../tutorials/new-feature-tutorial.html).
-  Expert: Tim Abbott.
+  Expert: Shubham Dhama.

 - Rebuild the Zulip web UI using a modern reactive layer like vue.js.
   Strategically, we'd start with self-contained, messy pieces (like the presence layer), then move on to more complex pieces (like the subscriptions page), and finally attach the main UI.
 Definitely worth reading the vue.js documentation and reading